zhullyb/monyhar/monyhar/cc/input/README.md

 Contact: arakeri@microsoft.com

 ### Introduction
-Scrollbar scrolling using the mouse happens on the main thread in Chromium.
+Scrollbar scrolling using the mouse happens on the main thread in Monyhar.
 If the main thread is busy (due to reasons like long running JS, etc), scrolling by clicking on the scrollbar will appear to be janky.
 To provide a better user experience, we have enabled off-main-thread scrollbar interaction for composited